Azure Security and Compliance Blueprint - FFIEC Financial Services Regulated Workloads

-OMS logging and monitoring.
-When the solution is deployed a Microsoft Operations Management Suite (OMS) workspace can be opened, and the sample templates provided in the solution repository can be used to illustrate how a monitoring dashboard can be configured.
-For the sample OMS templates, refer to the omsDashboards folder.
-Note that data must be collected in OMS for templates to deploy correctly.
+Log Analytics logging and monitoring.
+When the solution is deployed, a Log Analytics workspace can be opened, and the sample templates provided in the solution repository can be used to illustrate how a monitoring dashboard can be configured.
+For the sample templates, refer to the omsDashboards folder.
+Note that data must be collected in Log Analytics for templates to deploy correctly.
 This can take up to an hour or more depending on site activity.

-When setting up your OMS logging, consider including these resources:
+When setting up your Log Analytics logging, consider including these resources:

-A data flow diagram (DFD) and sample threat model for the Contoso Webstore Payment Processing Blueprint Threat Model.
+A data flow diagram (DFD) and sample threat model for the Contoso Webstore Blueprint Threat Model.